jamesallardice/jslint-error-explanations/message-articles/confusing-pluses.md

 > 2. Return ToNumber(GetValue(*expr*))

-However, when the addition operator is used adjacent to the unary `+` operator an unforunate resemblance to the increment operator arises.
+However, when the addition operator is used adjacent to the unary `+` operator an unfortunate resemblance to the increment operator arises.
 The increment operator, `++`, is used to add 1 to its operand.
 It can be used as a postfix or prefix operator which means it can appear after or before its operand.
 This makes the above example slightly confusing on first glance, especially as the